Relational Scene Graphs for Object Grounding of Natural Language Commands: Experiments

 As a note, the model \ac{gpt_3_5} was also tested on the \ac{vla_3d} dataset, but its accuracy declined as more information was given.
 This implies that the model struggles to reason with additional information and is even hindered by it.
 This indicates that for older \acp{llm}, it may be beneficial to reduce the additional information to achieve better performance.

-The trend in accuracies observed for the evaluation with \ac{gpt_4o} and \ac{gpt_5} on the \ac{vla_3d} dataset was also evident for the \ac{react} dataset, which showed a consistent improvement from the baseline $\Graph$ to $\GraphwithPos$, and from $\GraphwithPos$ to $\GraphwithPoswithEdges$.

-Of the two datasets, the \ac{react} dataset proved the most challenging, with a decrease in accuracy of 30.22\% for \ac{gpt_4o} and 14.44\% for \ac{gpt_5} for $\GraphwithPoswithEdges$ when compared to the \ac{vla_3d} dataset.
+Of the two datasets, the \ac{react} dataset proved to be more challenging, with a decrease in accuracy of 30.22\% for \ac{gpt_4o} and 14.44\% for \ac{gpt_5} for $\GraphwithPoswithEdges$ when compared to the \ac{vla_3d} dataset.
 This may be attributed to the more challenging environment, where many objects belonged to the same class and often shared similar attributes (see \autoref{fig:ex2_edge_generation_1} and \autoref{fig:ex2_edge_generation_2}), resulting in ambiguous edges.

 The differences in accuracy between the closed-vocabulary edges and the generated edges from Experiment 2 were not statistically significant, indicating that open-vocabulary relations generated from images neither consistently outperform nor significantly underperform closed-vocabulary relations for the object grounding task.
 Due to the small scale of the \ac{react} dataset, the lack of statistical significance may partly stem from insufficient data rather than an actual absence of performance difference.